rvardiashvili/GeoTiff-Scalable-Analysis-Pipeline/documentation.md

 -   **Prediction Gap (`*_gap.tif`):** This is the difference between the highest and second-highest class probabilities.
 A small gap suggests that the model found it difficult to distinguish between the top two candidate classes.

 -   **Full Probabilities (`*_probs.tif`):** An optional, multi-band GeoTIFF that stores the full probability vector for each pixel.
 This is a rich data product that allows for more advanced post-processing and analysis.

+-   **Single Node Viewer (`viewer.html`):** An interactive HTML dashboard generated for each processed tile.
+It provides a user-friendly interface to view the classification preview, the legend, and potentially other metrics, facilitating immediate visual inspection without specialized GIS software.

 All GeoTIFF outputs are created with tiling and LZW compression to optimize for storage and read performance.